 COMET has designated the corporate trust office of The Bank of New York Mellon in New York City as its paying agent for the notes of each series.
-COMET will identify any other entities appointed to serve as paying agents on notes of a series, class or tranche in the related prospectus supplement.
 COMET may at any time designate additional paying agents or rescind the designation of any paying agent or approve a change in the office through which any paying agent acts.
 However, COMET will be required to maintain an office, agency or paying agent in each place of payment for a series, class or tranche of notes.